AAV-2025-2026/User-Interface/ros2_ws/README.md

-Note 1: our package name is called "maincar", for the Ecolo Note 2: where it says [node_name] should actually be [executable_name] since it is possible to have 1 execution that runs 2+ nodes, but currently the executables I made so far is 1 command to execute 1 node.
+Note 1: our package name is called "maincar", for the Ecolo <br>
+Note 2: where it says [node_name] should actually be [executable_name] since it is possible to have 1 execution that runs 2+ nodes, but currently the executables I made so far is 1 command to execute 1 node.